Trumps meet Queen Elizabeth II, treated to royal pomp, pageantry and tea

 Although reporters couldn't hear what they said, the queen and the Trumps were seen to have exchanged some remarks during the ceremonies, and at one point Her Majesty and Melania Trump exchanged warm smiles.

 About 10 minutes after the Trumps arrived, they went inside the castle (which has about 1,000 rooms and occupies 13 acres) to join the queen for tea.
-The palace did not release details about which room or what was served.
+The palace did not release details about which room or what was served, but later a picture of the three of them posing in the Grand Corridor of the castle was released.

 The royal handshakes followed the president's meeting earlier Friday with Prime Minister Theresa May at Chequers, the PM's country retreat.